Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Analysis of QMC Protocols

 \subsection{Jastrow Factor}

 The considered variations of the Jastrow term include the reduction of terms (2tJ, cf. the Methods) with respect to the previously reported version (3tJ), and the so-called distinct Jastrow factor including distinct parameters (3tJ Dis.) on the non-equivalent atoms of the same type.
 We have found, that e.g. in ammonia, water and ethene, 2tJ and 3tJ protocols generate approximately the same results.
 On the other hand, this is not the case in the methane dimer.
 The water dimer is an example where the 3tJ Jastrow factor is not sufficient and the corresponding interaction energy (\mbox{-5.26$\pm$0.08~kcal/mol}) deviates considerably from the reference (\mbox{-5.07~kcal/mol~\cite{Takatani2010}}).
-In order to reach subchemical accuracy margin, a distinct 3tJ Jastrow correlation factor must be considered (3tJ Dis.,\mbox{-5.15$\pm$0.08~kcal/mol}).
-The result obtained by the 2tJ scheme combined with the distinct feature (2tJ Dis., Tab.~\ref{tabrescmp}), is too off (\mbox{-5.50$\pm$0.
-08~kcal/ mol}) probably because of the insufficient number of sampling points used in VMC optimisation~(cf. Ref.\citenum{Zen2013}).
-A reasonable compromise between the accuracy and cost is thus provided by the 2tJ scheme (\mbox{-5.24$\pm$0.09~kcal/mol}), which is acceptable within the target error of \mbox{0.2~kcal/mol}.
+In order to reach a subchemical accuracy margin, a distinct 3tJ Jastrow correlation factor must be considered (3tJ Dis.,\mbox{-5.15$\pm$0.08~kcal/mol}).
+On the other hand, the use of 2tJ scheme in combination with the distinct feature (2tJ Dis., Tab.~\ref{tabrescmp}) is (currently) not recommended, since in the studied case it produced the value that is too off (\mbox{-5.
+50$\pm$0.08~kcal/mol}).
+The reason probably being an insufficient number of sampling points used in VMC optimisation~(cf. Ref.\citenum{Zen2013}).
+A reasonable compromise between the accuracy and cost is thus provided by the 2tJ scheme (\mbox{-5.24$\pm$0.09~kcal/mol}), which is acceptable within the less tight but acceptable target error criterion, e.g. \mbox{0.2-0.3~kcal/mol}.

-Since the 2tJ scheme costs a fraction of the 3tJ, it may be useful in large complexes.
-For comparison, in ethene- and benzene-dimer complexes, the 2tJ DMC calculations were found to be about five times faster than the 3tJ ones, whereas the variances arising from the lower variational flexibility of $\Psi_T$ changed comparatively little: from 0.194 to 0.226 a.u. and from 0.472 to 0.546~a.u., respectively.
-These changes led to a drop of the statistical sampling efficiency by $\sim$25\% in both cases.
-In larger molecules (more electrons/species/Jastrow basis functions), the 2tJ scheme would be much cheaper than in the discussed case for its general quadratic scaling compared to the general cubic scaling of the 3tJ/3tJ Dis. schemes (cf. Ref.~\citenum{Bajdich2009rev} for technical details).
+{The comparison of timings (on 64 cores) for calculations with various Jastrow factors, including VMC optimization, DMC to reach 0.1 kcal/mol error margin and total timings to get a single point total energy are reported in Tab.~\ref{tabtim}.
+In addition, the DMC timings are illustrated in Fig.~\ref{figtim}.
+The data in Tab.~\ref{tabtim} show that the typical VMC optimization cost is negligible with respect to the DMC part of a typical calculation for noncovalent interaction energy purposes, i.e. the total timings are dominated by DMC.
+The DMC timings indicate that the 2tJ scheme cost scales as $N^3$ while the 3tJ approximately as $N^4$ (cf.~Fig.~\ref{figtim}), where $N$ is the number of electrons.
+Since the scaling of 2tJ approach is asymptotically much more favorable and generates results with comparable quality, we believe it will be very useful in calculations of large complexes where more complex Jastrow terms are very costly.}